-The meeting will be organized into six sessions over the course of four days.
-Session topics are listed below.
-Each session will be chaired by leaders in the field who will present their current work and select additional abstracts from submissions for presentations.
-Presentations will be 15 minutes with 5 minutes of discussion.
-Each session will conclude with a moderator-led general discussion of the topic.
-An open interactive bulletin board will be available throughout the meeting for posting to and the meeting will conclude with an open discussion regarding emerging themes.
-We aim to have 50% of talks from early career scientists.
-There will be poster/flash talk sessions.
+The meeting will be organized into six sessions over four days.
+Each session will be chaired by leaders in the field who will present their current work and select presenters based upon volunteered abstracts.
+Presentations will be 15 minutes with five minutes of discussion.
+Each session will conclude with a moderator-led general discussion.
+An interactive community board also will be available for discussion and networking.
+The meeting will conclude with an open discussion of emerging themes.
+We aim to have 50% of talks by early-career scientists.
+In past meetings, everyone who has selected an oral presentation has been accommodated, and we hope to continue that tradition in the virtual format.
+There will also be poster/flash talk sessions.

-At the 2019 meeting, the attendees defined areas for future development and progress — 2021 will see an exciting delivery on one of these areas!
-The opening session will include two 25 minute talks from Dr. Craig Pikaard, HHMI and Indiana University, and Dr. Adam Phillippy, NHGRI, who will present the latest assemblies of nucleolar organizer regions in A. thaliana and H. sapiens, respectively.
+At the 2019 meeting, the attendees defined areas for future development and progress; 2021 will see an exciting delivery on one of these areas!
+The opening session will include two 25-minute talks by Craig Pikaard of Indiana University and the Howard Hughes Medical Institute and Adam Phillippy of the National Human Genome Research Institute, who will present the latest assemblies of nucleolar organizer regions in A. thaliana and H. sapiens, respectively.
 This will be followed by a Q&A to discuss their exciting findings and future implications for the field.

 - Opening session: Assembly of nucleolar organizer regions

 - Chromosome biology and nucleolar organizer region function

 - Nucleolar trafficking and intracellular communication